anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 - Use plain language and define the terminology of any technical term next to it.
 - Include one action in a step.

-## About the "see also" section
+## About the "See also" section

 It's likely that during the course of explaining a multi-task process you will touch on other topics related to the current one, but not strictly required.
 This section is useful to provide your users with suggestions on further reading without interrupting the topic covered by the current document.
 An example might be setting up an email client, which requires working credentials to an active email address.
 The reader need not know how to install and run his/her own email server in order to acquire that access, although this is potentially useful.
 The link to documentation on running a local mail server could therefore be included in the "See also" section.

 ## Additional resources

-Bhatti, J., Corleissen, Z.S., Lambourne, J., Nunez, D. And Waterhouse, H. 2021.
+- Bhatti, J., Corleissen, Z.S., Lambourne, J., Nunez, D. And Waterhouse, H. 2021.
 [Docs for Developers: An Engineer’s Field Guide to Technical Writing 1st ed.
 Edition](https://docsfordevelopers.com/)

-[Diátaxis](https://diataxis.fr/).
+-  [Diátaxis](https://diataxis.fr/).
 2017.
 A systematic framework for technical documentation authoring.